palewire/django-calaccess-raw-data/README.md

 grunt
 ```
 Now browse to [http://127.0.0.1:8000](http://127.0.0.1:8000) to see the app in action

-### About
-This is a joint effort between The Center for Investigative Reporting and the Los Angeles Times.

-### Contribution

 ### License
 Django Calaccess Parser - Explore and analyze California campaign finance data without the headache